Halliwell Jones Limited (including its trading division Premium Trade Cars)

 In this Policy, where we need your consent, we will make sure that the consent:

-is given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of your agreement to the relevant processing of personal information.
+- is given by a clear affirmative act establishing a freely given, specific, informed and unambiguous indication of your agreement to the relevant processing of personal data.

 HOW WE USE SENSITIVE PERSONAL INFORMATION